 Working with our community partner, OEFFA, we designed an explanatory sequential mixed-methods study.
 Our explanatory sequential design included two phases – a quantitative survey followed by a qualitative in-depth interview, with the qualitative interviews as the prioritized method.
 While the quantitative data provided a rudimentary understanding of stressors, the qualitative data helped explain significant or confusing quantitative data, bringing a richer, deeper understanding of the research question.
 The study was approved by the Institutional Review Board of The Ohio State University.

 Phase I: Survey

-In October 2020, beginning farmers were recruited using convenience sampling through OEFFA’s email distribution list of 632 contacts.
+In October 2020, beginning farmers were recruited using purposive sampling through OEFFA’s email distribution list of 632 contacts.
 Participants were asked to complete a 15-minute survey administered using Qualtrics survey software.
-Eligibility criteria included that participants be 18 years of age or older, be able to read and understand basic English, and be farmers or producers with less than 10 years of production experience.
+To be eligible, participants needed to be 18 years of age or older, be able to read and understand basic English, and be farmers or producers with less than 10 years of production experience.
 One automated follow-up email was sent as a reminder to those who had not yet responded during the data collection period.
 At the end of the survey, participants had the option to confidentially enter a drawing to receive a $20 VISA electronic gift card as compensation for their time.

 The U.S. Household Food Security Survey Module: Six-Item Short Form.